 Manager self-service: Performance Management

-(M) The Corporate Services Solution shall provide the ability to record performance management rating; exceeding, met, improvement needed, at half year stage and end of the year.
+(M) The Corporate Services Solution shall provide the ability for managers to approve/modify performance objectives, to record performance management rating; exceeding, met, improvement needed, at half year stage and end of the year.
+This should include the ability to have mandatory pre-populated performance objectives.

 (M) The Corporate Services Solution shall have the flexibility such that the performance management ratings can be changed from one year to the next.
 Such as adding or changing gradings.